vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 search({ customQuery: { products: 'my-products-query' } });
 ```

-In example above, we are changing `products` query, and our function that will take care of this overriding is `my-products-query`.
-As second step we need to define that function.
+In the example above, we are changing `products` query, and our function that will take care of this overriding is `my-products-query`.
+As a second step, we need to define that function.

 Each definition of query function we can find in the `middleware.config.js`.
 Therefore, this is the place where we define `my-products-query`: